It's a trend you're probably already aware of: people all over the world are spending more and more time indoors.

-While it may be true that the statistics are scary, for every scary statistic, there's a feasible solution.
-Being a part of the Indoor Generation doesn't have to be a bad thing, we just have to work on making the indoors better.
+We've become a generation bound to the indoors, and while there may be some scary statistics about that, for every scary statistic, there's a feasible solution.
+Being indoors most of the time doesn't have to be a bad thing, we just have to work on making those spaces better.
 And that starts with bringing the benefits of outside in.

 Not sure where to start?
-Check out these tips for bringing the outside in and thriving as part of the Indoor Generation:
+Check out these tips for bringing the outside in and thriving from the inside out:

 Utilize Natural Ventilation

 Sometimes, the solution really is as simple as opening a window.
 Roughly 84 million Americans currently live in homes with damp, moldy areas that can provoke a whole range of illnesses from headaches and sore eyes to allergies and asthma.
 And an easy way to prohibit mold growth is to keep the areas of your home where it's likely to pop up - like the bathroom - light and dry.

 Fans and air conditioning can keep things from getting too damp too quickly, but they just recirculate old air.
 Regularly opening windows and creating a cross-breeze helps recycle the air in your home to keep you and your family breathing healthier.

 Between cooking, showering, cleaning, and all the other activities that go on in your home, a lot of dust particles, chemicals, and moisture get mixed in with the air your family breathes.
 Thoroughly airing your home at least three times a day helps clear out these harmful components in the indoor air.

 We'd be remiss not to mention just how much more daylight and fresh air can come into your home when you add a skylight or two.
 Or three, or four...